george-hawkins/breadboard-vtx-control/README.md

 Connect the ground and power pins of the RX's S.BUS port to the 5V and GND pins on the CN8 header and connect the S.BUS signal pin to PD6.

-Note: the RX takes 5V and the VRX takes 12V but all signal pins on both are 3.3V safe.
+Note: the RX takes 5V and the VTX takes 12V but all signal pins on both are 3.3V safe.

 In the Configurator, go to the _Ports_ tab and click the _UART2_ _Serial RX_ toggle to on.
 All other settings for _UART2_ should be left unchanged, e.g. the _Configuration/MSP_ toggle should be left unselected, i.e. off.